dishank-shengulwar/Rock-Paper-Scissor-Game/README.md

 * Functions to determine the game outcome and update the score
 * Functions to display messages based on the game result<br>

-Enjoy playing Rock Paper Scissors!
-If you have any questions or suggestions, feel free to open an issue or reach out.
+## Enjoy playing Rock Paper Scissors!